Featurevisor

 Printing

-You can print the contents of a datafile for a single feature in/or an environment without writing anything to disk by passing these flags:
+You can print the contents of a datafile for a single feature or all the features in an environment without writing anything to disk by passing these flags:

 Or if you with to print datafile containing all features for a specific environment: